sportbible homepage

 Crucially, a 20-second shot clock is also in operation in Snooker 900 events, which are ran alongside the World Seniors Tour.

-However, the shot clock is in operation for every shot at Snooker 900, leading fans to ask why it is only in place during one particular scenario during the World Championship.
+The shot clock is in operation for every shot at Snooker 900 - not exclusively for the respot as previously written - but fans asked why it is in place during one particular scenario during the World Championship.

 "It's mental when there's 30k for the winner and potential other prizes," one fan wrote.